-The provost has been designated as the Equal Employment Coordinator for faculty, the director of employee relations for staff, the dean of students for undergraduate students, and the dean of graduate studies for graduate students.
+The provost has been designated as the Equal Employment Coordinator for faculty, the director of Employee and Organizational Development for staff, the dean of students for undergraduate students, and the dean of graduate studies for graduate students.
 The associate dean of graduate studies has been designated as Caltech's Title IX coordinator.
 Inquiries concerning the interpretation and application of this policy should be referred to the appropriate designated individual.
-These coordinators are responsible for program administration, monitoring progress, and implementing goals and action-oriented programs relating to affirmative action.
-Likewise, management is responsible for monitoring decisions regarding personnel actions to ensure that these decisions are based solely on the individual's merit, and on legitimate, nondiscriminatory job requirements for the position in question and the reasonableness of any necessary accommodations for persons with a disability.
-Managers' performance in regards to Caltech's affirmative action goals and objectives will be evaluated, as will be their performance on other Institute goals.
+Management is responsible for monitoring decisions regarding personnel actions to ensure that these decisions are based solely on the individual's merit, and on legitimate, nondiscriminatory job requirements for the position in question and the reasonableness of any necessary accommodations for persons with a disability.

-Anyone who witnesses or experiences conduct he/she believes to be in violation of this policy is urged to contact any of the above mentioned coordinators, the individuals identified in related harassment policies, or the Employee Relations office immediately.
-Complaints will be investigated promptly and individuals who violate this policy will be subject to disciplinary action up to and including termination or expulsion.
+Anyone who witnesses or experiences conduct he/she believes to be in violation of this policy is urged to contact any of the above mentioned coordinators, the individuals identified in related harassment policies, or the Employee and Organizational Development office immediately.
+Complaints will be investigated promptly using the procedure in the Unlawful Harassment policy, and individuals who violate this policy will be subject to disciplinary action up to and including termination or expulsion.